permitio/opal/README.md

 OPAL is an administration layer for Policy Engines such as <a target="_blank" href="https://www.openpolicyagent.org/">Open Policy Agent (OPA)</a>, and <a target="_blank" href="https://github.com/permitio/cedar-agent">AWS' Cedar Agent</a> detecting changes to both policy and policy data in realtime and pushing live updates to your agents.
 OPAL brings open-policy up to the speed needed by live applications.

-As your data state changes (whether it's via your APIs, DBs, git, S3 or 3rd-party SaaS services), OPAL will make sure your services are always in sync with the authorization data and policy they need (and only those they need).
+As your app's data state changes (whether it's via your APIs, DBs, git, S3 or 3rd-party SaaS services), OPAL will make sure your services are always in sync with the authorization data and policy they need (and only those they need).

 Check out OPAL's main site at <a target="_blank" href="https://opal.ac">OPAL.ac</a>